 - If your car computer handles voltage regulation for the charging system, make sure to scan for diagnostic trouble codes (DTCs) and check the wires that connect to the alternator as well.
 Consult your vehicle repair manual.

-- If you don't have the repair manual yet, get a relatively inexpensive copy from Amazon like this Haynes manual.
-This manuals come with step-by-step procedures to troubleshoot and repair many systems, and general maintenance procedures as well.
+- If you don't have the repair manual yet, get a relatively inexpensive copy from Amazon like a Haynes manual.
+This manual comes with step-by-step procedures to troubleshoot and repair many systems, and general maintenance procedures as well.

 If you found no obvious problems with the wiring, your next step is to check the wiring with the engine running.